How to determine the appropriate page file size for 64-bit versions of Windows

 Dedicated dump files

 Computers that are running Microsoft Windows or Microsoft Windows Server usually must have a page file to support a system crash dump.
-System administrators now have the option to create a dedicated dump file instead.
+System administrators can now create a dedicated dump file instead.

-A dedicated dump file is a page file that is not used for paging.
+A dedicated dump file is a page file that isn't used for paging.
 Instead, it is “dedicated” to back a system crash dump file (Memory.dmp) when a system crash occurs.
 Dedicated dump files can be put on any disk volume that can support a page file.
-We recommend that you use a dedicated dump file if you want a system crash dump but you do not want a page file.
+We recommend that you use a dedicated dump file if you want a system crash dump but you don't want a page file.
+To learn how to create it, see Overview of memory dump file options for Windows.

 System-managed page files

 By default, page files are system-managed.
-This means that the page files increase and decrease based on many factors, such as the amount of physical memory installed, the process of accommodating the system commit charge, and the process of accommodating a system crash dump.
+This system management means that the page files increase and decrease based on many factors, such as the amount of physical memory installed, the process of accommodating the system commit charge, and the process of accommodating a system crash dump.

 For example, when the system commit charge is more than 90 percent of the system commit limit, the page file is increased to back it.
-This continues to occur until the page file reaches three times the size of physical memory or 4 GB, whichever is larger.
-This all assumes that the logical disk that is hosting the page file is large enough to accommodate the growth.
+This surge continues to occur until the page file reaches three times the size of physical memory or 4 GB, whichever is larger.
+Therefore, it's assumes that the logical disk that is hosting the page file is large enough to accommodate the growth.

 The following table lists the minimum and maximum page file sizes of system-managed page files in Windows 10 and Windows 11.

 |Minimum page file size||Maximum page file size|